spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-disk-encryption.md

 5. Scroll down to view the **Properties** tab and check that the **Encryption** section shows **Customer-managed key** for **Encryption type**.
 Your Disk Encryption Set name is also shown for the **Encryption key**.

-6. Repeat steps 4-5 for each disk in your cluster.
+6. Repeat steps 4 and 5 for each disk in your cluster.

 ### Validate after Disablement

-Follow these steps to validate disablement of customer-managed key encryption on your Azure VM disks.
+Follow these steps to validate the disablement of customer-managed key encryption on your Azure VM disks.

 1. Log in to the [Azure Portal](https://portal.azure.com/).